hcs-t4sg/f23-eng-cdc-niosh/final_blindspot/README.md

 [^1]: Unfortunately, [FreeCAD does not support the use of its GUI software in external scripts and the use of third-party packages in its macro scripts](https://github.com/FreeCAD/FreeCAD-documentation/blob/main/wiki/FreeCAD_Scripting_Basics.md).
 As a result, our process is divided between the component using ```trimesh``` and that using FreeCAD's GUI.

 [^2]: For debugging purposes, file "log.txt" will be generated every time this file is run.

+## Sensors

+In addition to the main blindspot visualization, we have begun work on sensors. ```create_sensors.py``` contains code which generates bounding boxes and sensor fields of view given a set of sensor specs and user-defined locations for these sensors.
+However, these sight lines are currently not included in the blindspot computation.